-The ?Trail? begins at Old Fort Niagara National Historic Landmark (Youngstown) and proceeds to the New York Power Vista (Lewiston), then the Niagara Reservation State Park and the mighty Falls of Niagara (Niagara Falls).
+The Niagara Frontier Trail begins at Old Fort Niagara National Historic Landmark (Youngstown) and proceeds to the New York Power Vista (Lewiston), then the Niagara Reservation State Park and the mighty Falls of Niagara (Niagara Falls).
 Continuing on, the other sites are: the Buffalo & Erie County Historical Society Museum (Buffalo); the Theodore Roosevelt Inaugural National Historic Site (Buffalo); Forest Lawn Cemetery (Buffalo), which is the burial site of burial site of President Millard Fillmore, famed Seneca orator ?Red Jacket,?
-US Congresswoman Shirley Chisholm, and ?Pony Express? partner William D. Fargo; and concludes at the Buffalo & Erie County Naval & Military Park (Buffalo).
-Numerous side-trip options abound including: the National Shrine Basilica of Our Lady of Fatima (Lewiston); the Aquarium of Niagara (Niagara Falls); and, in Buffalo, the Albright-Knox Art Gallery, the Buffalo Museum of Science, and Frank Lloyd Wright?s Darwin D. Martin House.
+US Congresswoman Shirley Chisholm, and "Pony Express" partner William D. Fargo; and concludes at the Buffalo & Erie County Naval & Military Park (Buffalo).
+Numerous side-trip options abound including: the National Shrine Basilica of Our Lady of Fatima (Lewiston); the Aquarium of Niagara (Niagara Falls); and, in Buffalo, the Albright-Knox Art Gallery, the Buffalo Museum of Science, and Frank Lloyd Wright's Darwin D. Martin House.

 Old fort Niagara National HIstoric Landmark